Quansight/Quansight-website/apps/labs/posts/escaping-lyskov-substitution-hell.md

 ## Conclusion, and how to improve

 We've learned about how to address a common situation in which mysterious words like "Lyskov Substitution" and "contravariance" make it feel like the only way to appease type checkers is to slap a bunch `Any` types on various parameters.
 We then looked at how to resolve the typing issue using `Generic` and `TypeVar`.
-If you'd like to improve your understanding of static typing, I'd suggest playing around with the [MyPy playground](https://mypy-play.net/), creating minimal examples, and then trying to break them.
+If you'd like to improve your understanding of static typing, I'd suggest playing around with the [mypy playground](https://mypy-play.net/), creating minimal examples, and then trying to break them.
 By reducing the number of cases where you need to use `Any`, your IDE (interactive development environment) will provide you with helpful suggestion before you even run your code, and you'll leverage type checkers to their full potential.